HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 ### Defending against XS-Leaks

-Various new security features have been introduced to allow web developers to defend their website against micro-architectural attacks, such as Spectre, and various other attacks that are typically referred to as [XS-Leaks](https://xsleaks.dev).
+Various new security features have been introduced to allow web developers to defend their websites against micro-architectural attacks, such as Spectre, and various other attacks that are typically referred to as [XS-Leaks](https://xsleaks.dev).
 Given that many of these attacks were only discovered in the last few years, the mechanisms used to tackle them obviously are very recent as well, which might explain the relatively low adoption rate.
 Nevertheless, compared to [last year](../../2020/security#defending-against-xs-leaks-with-cross-origin-policies), the cross-origin policies have significantly increased in adoption.

 The [`Cross-Origin-Resource-Policy`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cross-Origin_Resource_Policy_(CORP)), which is used to indicate to the browser how a resource should be included (cross-origin, same-site or same-origin), is now present on 106,443 (1.45%) sites, up from 1,712 sites [last year](../../2020/security#defending-against-xs-leaks-with-cross-origin-policies).
-The most likely explanation for this is that in order to achieve [cross-origin isolation}(https://web.dev/cross-origin-isolation-guide/), a requirement for using features such as SharedArrayBuffer and high-resolution timers, the site's [`Cross-Origin-Embedder-Policy`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Embedder-Policy) should be set to `require-corp`.
+The most likely explanation for this is that in order to achieve [cross-origin isolation](https://web.dev/cross-origin-isolation-guide/), a requirement for using features such as SharedArrayBuffer and high-resolution timers, the site's [`Cross-Origin-Embedder-Policy`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Embedder-Policy) should be set to `require-corp`.
 In essence, this requires all loaded subresources to set the `Cross-Origin-Resource-Policy` response header.
 Consequently, [several](https://github.com/cdnjs/cdnjs/issues/13782) [CDNs](https://github.com/jsdelivr/bootstrapcdn/issues/1495) now set the header with a value of `cross-origin` (as CDN resources are typically meant to be included in a cross-site context).
 We can see that this is indeed the case, as 96.75% of sites set the CORP header value to `cross-origin`, compared to 2.91% that set it to `same-site` and 0.32% that use the more restrictive `same-origin`.

 With this change, it is no surprise that the adoption of `Cross-Origin-Embedder-Policy` is also steadily increasing: in 2021, 911 sites enabled this header; significantly more than the 6 sites of last year.
 It will be interesting to see how this will further develop next year!